Skip to content

 Limitations & Future Work

-• vs. TeaCache: TeaCache also uses input features to trigger full computation but compares the current input against the cached input via distance, requiring an additional calibration step.
-RFC's RCS uses input prediction error rather than simple distance, making it better suited for forecasting-based methods, and requires no calibration.
+• vs. TeaCache: TeaCache also uses input features for scheduling but compares simple input distance and requires calibration.
+RFC’s RCS uses input prediction error, which is better suited for forecasting-based caching.

 Rating